SOLIDWORKS PDM Upgrade Checklist

 - Upgrade any additional replicated Archive Servers

-- Run \SWPDMClient\setup.exe to start the SOLIDWORKS PDM client upgrade
+- Run the SWPDMClient\setup.exe to start the SOLIDWORKS PDM client upgrade

-- Upgrade SOLIDWORKS Toolbox if located in the vault.
+- Upgrade SOLIDWORKS Toolbox if it is located in the vault

 NOTE: Need to upgrade SOLIDWORKS?
 Then check out our SOLIDWORKS Upgrade Checklist